 Turbo Leadership Systems

 The TURBO Charger

 Phone: 503.329.4519 · Email: turbo@turbols.com

 To our clients and friends

-Issue 751

-Safety, Not Double Standards
+Stand Up For Standards

-July 16, 2019
+November 26th, 2019

+Issue 769

+President Turbo Leadership Systems

+Engaging leaders balance work and family.

-President Turbo Leadership Systems Engaging leaders see frustration as motivation Tie off when unloading sheet rock Jeremiah, Plumbing Foreman for a full-service mechanical and plumbing contractor in Wilsonville, OR, told Session 8 of Turbo Leadership Systems' Leadership Development Lab (LDL):
+Tie off when unloading sheet rock Jeremiah, Plumbing Foreman for a full-service mechanical and plumbing contractor in Wilsonville, OR, told Session 8 of Turbo Leadership Systems' Leadership Development Lab:

-"On April first of this year, my crew was assigned the plumbing oft he new resident's hall at George Fox University.
+"On April first of this year, my crew was assigned the plumbing of the new resident's hall at George Fox University.
 While working on the third floor bathrooms, just down the hallway from the loading doors, the sheet rock workers were in the process of off-loading sheet rock.
-In the loading zone there are two rails to protect from hazardous falls of almost 25 feet.
+In the loading zone there are 2 rails to protect from hazardous falls of almost 25 feet.
 In their process of unloading, they had removed the top rail of fall protection.
 "The general contractor had mentioned many times that if any rails were removed the people within 15' of the door needed to be harnessed and tied off.
 So I went to the sheet rock workers and said, 'Hey we have to be tied off if the top rail is down.'
 They proceeded to put the top rail in and off-loaded their last few sheets.
-"About 15 minutes later, while working on the wing on the other side of the job, the sheet rock guys were starting to unload theirrock for this wing.
+"About 15 minutes later, while working on the wing on the other side of the job, the sheet rock guys were starting to unload their rock for this wing.
 Once again, they had removed the top rail.
 This time I was a little irritated and mentioned their safety infraction to them.
 They ignored me, so I went straight to the general contractor.
 They got a strict reprimand.
 This made their foreman mad that I didn't go to him.
 I realized I should have gone through him first but didn't regret addressing a very serious safety infraction.